shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Unlocks all doors, safes, and workstations by default (some are not affected if they are scripted to be locked, such as the doors to Psychotronics and Shuttle Bay)
 [*]Unlocks all exterior airlocks, allowing them to be opened from the outside [*]Immediately grants all voice samples required to enter Deep Storage (must pick up Zachary West's transcribe to proc the quest first, then wait a few seconds)
+[*]Unfortunately this is also a death sentence for Mikhaila and the Cargo Bay survivors since they will immediately get killed by the typhon in their adjacent rooms.
 [/list]

 Note that this does [b]not[/b] unlock the main lift. v0.1 attempted to solve this by moving the arboretum technopath to the lobby, but this was reverted in v0.2.